When you were a small child, your parents taught you to count

 Confirm that the program still functions as before.

-The program in figure 7 consists of three definitions: one
+The program in figure 7 consists of four definitions: one

 function definition and three constant definitions.
 The numbers

-100 and 60 occur only twice—as the value of
+100 and 60 occur only twice—once as the value of

 WIDTH and once as the value of HEIGHT.
 You may also

 have noticed that it uses h instead of height for the

 this change isn’t necessary because DrRacket doesn’t confuse height

 with HEIGHT, but we did it to avoid confusing you.

 HEIGHT with 60, WIDTH with 100, and